Nebraska vs. Illinois College Basketball Game Preview

 Michigan State took its energy and shooting to another level in a win over Illinois on Tuesday.
 The Illini are back home and should be fine as long as the defense is able to crank up the intensity again.

-The loss is fresh for the Spartans, but a few days ago the Illini slammed a dangerous Minnesota team on the road.
-It is a very strong offense to contend against a Nebraska team that does not shoot well, cannot hit free throws, and makes many mistakes.
+The loss to the Spartans is fresh, but a few days ago the Illini slammed a dangerous Minnesota team on the road.
+This is a very strong offense to contend against against a Nebraska team that does not shoot well, cannot hit free throws, and makes many mistakes.

 What is going to happen

 Illinois has some problems with its stability.
-It is a good team to beat anyone in the country on the right day, but it was not great against Northwestern, and then shook Minnesota.
+It is a good team to beat anyone in the country on the right day, but it was not very good against Northwestern, and then captured Minnesota.
 It was overwhelming against Wisconsin, and lost to Michigan State.

-This is going to be fine because it performs poorly with very poor, very good.
+It is going well with star Ayon Dosanmu as well – as it performs poorly with a very good one.

 Nebraska vs. Illinois prediction, line